lslezak/blog-test/_posts/2016-09-07-highlights-of-yast-development-sprint-24.md

 description: We are back to this blog after another three weeks of (mainly) bug-fixing.
   In the previous post we promised some news about the self-update functionality and about the LVM support in the new storage stack.
 We have that&#8230; and much more!
-  So this will be a long post, but it also hides some gems.
-You [&#8230;]
 category:
 - Distribution
 - Factory